 Alcohol Licenses expire on December 31st and must be renewed annually at a cost of 1100 Baht.

 Applications for Alcohol Licenses are completed at the local District Office.
-The license must be in the name of a Thai national.
+The license must be in the name of a Thai national or a Thai company.

 Applications require the applicant’s company registration documents, evidence of the restaurant/bar address, copies of the house registration papers for the restaurant/bar or authorization to use the premises to sell alcohol.